The Cayenne Pepper Health Benefits & Information

 It may have been presumptuous for me to have first coined it "king of herbs" but I feel it is just that for

-there is no other medicinal herb or spice that can do what cayenne can.
+there is no other medicinal herb or spice that can do what it can.

-both academic and experimental, that led to the creation of this website and its many articles.
+experimental, that led to the creation of this cayenne pepper website and its many articles.